 - Meanwhile, Feige, Disney and Marvel Studios had been developing the Captain Marvel movie starring Brie Larson, which is to become the face of their new MCU following Avengers: Endgame and the original Avengers actor leaving.

-- Kinberg's Dark Phoenix and Feige's Captain Marvel are very similar (update: Skrulls confirmed to be a part of DP and ending similar to CM was changed).
+- Kinberg's Dark Phoenix and Feige's Captain Marvel are very similar (update: Skrulls confirmed to be a part of original ending similar to CM was changed / update #2: Skrull concept art revealed).

 - Kinberg's Dark Phoenix has a November 2018 release date, prior to Captain Marvel.